AnujithM/AnujithM.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Currently, I hold the position of Research Associate 2 at the [I3D lab](https://cambum.net/I3D.htm) within the Department of Design and Manufacturing(DnM) of the Indian Institute of Science, Bangalore, guided by [Pradipta Biswas](https://cambum.net/PB/).
+<span style="font-size: 14px;">Currently, I hold the position of Research Associate 2 at the [I3D lab](https://cambum.net/I3D.htm) within the Department of Design and Manufacturing(DnM) of the Indian Institute of Science, Bangalore, guided by [Pradipta Biswas](https://cambum.net/PB/).
 Prior to this role, I completed my undergraduate studies at RIT, Kottayam, specializing in Electronics and Communication Engineering.
-During my time at RIT, I was as an Undergraduate Researcher at the Centre for Advanced Signal Processing ([CASP lab](http://www.rit.ac.in/ece/CASP/)) under mentorship of [Manju Manuel](http://www.rit.ac.in/fprofiledisplay.php?penno=603400&dep=ECE).
+During my time at RIT, I was as an Undergraduate Researcher at the Centre for Advanced Signal Processing ([CASP lab](http://www.rit.ac.in/ece/CASP/)) under mentorship of [Manju Manuel](http://www.rit.ac.in/fprofiledisplay.php?penno=603400&dep=ECE)</span>.

 Research interests
 ======
-My interest lies in the intersection of Robotics, control and perception.
+<span style="font-size: 14px;">My interest lies in the intersection of Robotics, control and perception.
 Specifically in three fields
 1) Providing probabilistic safety assurances for autonomous systems in cluttered environments leveraging robust algorithms.
 2) Computer vision-based autonomous systems for real-world applications with a particular emphasis on controller evaluation and selection.
-3) Developing assistive robotic systems for enhanced autonomy.
+3) Developing assistive robotic systems for enhanced autonomy</span>.

 News
 ------

-*  [**Feb 2024**]&nbsp;A paper regarding assistive HRI accepted in ACM IUI 2024
+*  <span style="font-size: 14px;">[**Feb 2024**]&nbsp;A paper regarding assistive HRI accepted in ACM IUI 2024
 *  [**Nov 2023**]&nbsp;A journal paper on computer vision based autonomous taxiing of aircraft accepted at Aviation
 *  [**Aug 2023**]&nbsp;Description of the item in the list
 *  [**Jul 2023**]&nbsp;Description of the item in the list